galori/Baghdad-by-the-Bay-Ruby-Conf/README.md

 Q: Can a conference be organized via open source?

-A:I don't know.
+A: I don't know.
 But I'd like to try.

 Q: Do you have the time, money or skill to organize an entire conference?